Sunday, December 28, 2025

 Right now, I have seven authors committed and one manuscript received.
 I also have a book designer.
 Next is to find artists for illustrations.

-To find authors, I started with those whom I have met at ArmadilloCon.
+To find authors, I started with those whom I met at ArmadilloCon.
 From there, I discovered Solar Punk, which I find interesting.
-The “punk” genre began with cyberpunk, a style that defined much of my life from 1989 to about 2001.
+The “punk” subgenres of scifi began with cyberpunk, a style that defined much of my life from 1989 to about 2001.
 But that only built on the computer hacker culture into which I had fallen about 1975 when I took a class in Fortran.
-The differences were in the shade and hue of the two projected futures.
+The differences were in the shades and hues of the two projected futures.

 You can match it to your shirt.
 Some science fiction writers match it to their skin.
 Last night, I read through an essay on AfroCentric scifi.